KillahPotatoes/KP-Liberation/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+### Short License Summary / Guideline
+*This small summary does not replace the license text or validity in any way.*

+* If you use the mission code within your community on a **non-public server** and with **no public access to the mission code** then you can freely edit the mission code for this purpose.
+The only condition is that you keep the same license and the copyright notice (this readme) within your mission file.

+* If you want to edit the mission code and publish your derivative anywhere **public** or run a **public server** with an edited derivative of the original mission code, you are free to do so under these conditions:
+    * Your edited mission code must be published under the same license, with the original copyright notice.
+    * The source code of the mission must be visible to the public (via a Github repository for example).
+The link to this source code repository must be linked somewhere in the description/readme of the published derivative.
+    * You must state every change you have made to the source code at this public repository (via the commit history of your Github repository for example).

 ## Changelog